 Expanding Our Partnership

-The J Bar L Ranch: A Critical Partner to TNC in the Centennial Valley
+The J Bar L Ranch is a critical partner to TNC in the Centennial Valley.

 When you pull off the gravel road to the J Bar L Ranch, you may be struck by the expansive views and natural quiet.
 Twenty miles from pavement and surrounded by hundreds of thousands of acres of open land, the J Bar L is a working cattle ranch and vacation rental destination tucked within the secluded Centennial Valley.
 The J Bar L has also been a long-time partner with The Nature Conservancy collaborating to steward the valley’s sweeping grasslands, lush wetlands and winding waters.

 The ranch offers visitors a chance to experience the Centennial first hand.
 From the front porch of your cabin or ranch home, you might catch a glimpse of the countless pronghorn, moose, trumpeter swans, hawks, and countless other wildlife that call the Centennial home––you may even spot a roaming bear or wolf.
 Birders also love the place!

 What you may not see are cattle.
 The ranch manager and crew spend a good part of their time on horseback, moving cattle across the range.
 The idea isn’t to keep them out of sight, but to keep them on the move, rotating the cattle regularly to support the valley’s rich wildlife habitat.

 Ranching for Resiliency